 In 1993, the District's Board provided seven guiding principles for the EBWMP.
-These principles have guided an integrated planning process that identifies resource and land use management goals, objectives, and implementation guidelines.
-These guiding principles are as follows:
+These principles guided an integrated planning process that resulted in the adoption of the first EBWMP in 1996.
+In adopting the update to this plan in 2016, the Board reaffirmed the guiding principles as follows:

-- Protect water quality through sensitive natural resource and recreation management. - Ensure protection of the natural, cultural, and historical resources of the watershed on a long-term basis. - Respect natural resources; sustain and restore populations of native plants and animals and their environments. - Provide for appropriate public access to the watershed consistent with the protection of natural resources and water quality. - 5.
-Maintain an open process with full public involvement in development of the master plan. - Provide for public safety for those who utilize the watershed and reside adjacent to it. - Exercise financial responsibility in the development and implementation of land use policies and minimize costs to ratepayers.
+- 1. Protect water quality through sensitive natural resource and recreation management. - 2.
+Ensure protection of the natural, cultural, and historical resources of the watershed on a long-term basis. - 3.
+Respect natural resources; sustain and restore populations of native plants and animals and their environments. - 4.
+Provide for appropriate public access to the watershed consistent with the protection of natural resources and water quality. - 5.
+Maintain an open process with full public involvement in development of the master plan. - 6.
+Provide for public safety for those who utilize the watershed and reside adjacent to it. - 7.
+Exercise financial responsibility in the development and implementation of land use policies and minimize costs to ratepayers.